FlippieCoetser/Shiny.ToDo/README.md

 </details>

 Application architecture is a complex topic.
-The goal of this section was to provide a high-level overview of enterprise-level software development with a focus on R and its ecosystem.
+This section aimed to provide a high-level overview of enterprise-level software development with a focus on R and its ecosystem.
 The information presented is simplified and generalized as much as possible.
 The best way to learn Shiny is by experimenting: clone the sample application and start playing with the code.